An in-depth report on the causes, diagnosis, treatment, and prevention of breast cancer.

 Common benign breast abnormalities pose little or no risk for breast cancer.
 These conditions include:

-Still, check with your provider if you notice any changes in your breasts.
+Still, check with your health care provider if you notice any changes in your breasts.

+Obesity increases the overall risk for cancer.
 Obesity is a risk factor for estrogen receptor-positive types of breast cancer.
-High amounts of fatty tissue increase estrogen levels in the body.
+High amounts of fat tissue increase estrogen levels in the body.

 Estrogen is also involved in building bone mass.
 Therefore, women with heavy, dense bones are likely to have higher estrogen levels and to be at greater risk for breast cancer.

-Exposure to Diethylstilbestrol: Women who took diethylstilbestrol (DES) to prevent miscarriage have a slightly increased risk for breast cancer.
-There may also be a slightly increased risk for their daughters (commonly called "DES daughters"), who were exposed to the drug when their mothers took it during pregnancy.
+Women who took diethylstilbestrol (DES) to prevent miscarriage have a slightly increased risk for breast cancer.
+There may also be a slightly increased risk for their daughters (commonly called "DES daughters"), who were exposed to the drug in utero.

-Alcohol consumption is a risk factor for breast cancer, especially for women who have 2 or more drinks a day.
+Alcohol consumption is a risk factor for breast cancer.
+Women who have 2 or more drinks a day have a 50% increase in their breast cancer risk compared to women who do not drink.

 Antiperspirants or use of deodorants after shaving have not been linked with any higher risk for breast cancer.
-There is also no evidence that bras increase breast cancer risk.
+There is also no evidence that wearing bras increases breast cancer risk.
 Stress has been ruled out as a risk factor for breast cancer development or recurrence.

 Regular exercise may protect against breast cancer.
 Exercise can help reduce body fat, which in turn lowers levels of cancer-promoting hormones, such as estrogen.
-The American Cancer Society (ACS) recommends engaging in 45 to 60 minutes of physical activity at least 5 days a week.
+The ACS recommends engaging in at least 150 minutes of moderate activity, 75 minutes of intense activity, or a combination thereof each week, preferably spread out throughout the week.

 Exercise can also help women who have been diagnosed with breast cancer and may help reduce the risk of breast cancer recurrence.
 Studies indicate that both aerobic and weight training exercises benefit the body and the mind, and improve quality of life for breast cancer survivors.

 Despite much research on the association between diet and breast cancer, there is still little consensus.
 The best advice is to eat a well-balanced diet and avoid focusing on one "cancer-fighting" food.
-The ACS's dietary guidelines for cancer prevention recommend that people:
+The ACS dietary guidelines for cancer prevention recommend achieving and maintaining a healthy weight throughout life.
+They also recommend that people:

 For breast cancer survivors, the ACS recommends diets that include lots of fruits and vegetables, low amounts of saturated fat (from meat and high-fat dairy products), and moderate or no alcohol consumption.